 Dukedom is a tiny town located in the state of Tennessee.
 With a population of 103 people and just one neighborhood, Dukedom is the 387th largest community in Tennessee.
 Dukedom has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Dukedom is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dukedom is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Dukedom who work in sales jobs (57.14%), personal care services (42.86%), and office and administrative support (0.00%).
+Because occupations involving physical labor dominate the local economy, Dukedom is generally considered to be a blue-collar town.
+0.00% of the Dukedom workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Dukedom is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Dukedom who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Being a small town, Dukedom does not have a public transit system used by locals to get to and from work.